harvard-nrg/dwiqc/docs/source/xnat.rst

 process: Expected Output
 """"""""""""""""""""""""

 *DWIQC* runtime varies based on available resources, size of data and desired processing steps.
 On an HPC with gpu nodes, users should expect one session to take 1-2 hours to complete prequal and 4-6 hours to complete qsiprep.
 Prequal and qsiprep are run in parallel, so total processing time rarely exceeds 8-10 hours. *DWIQC* also makes use of the FSL tool eddy quad.
-Eddy quad runs a series of quality assesment commands to generate images and quantitative metric tables.
+Eddy quad runs a series of quality assessment commands to generate images and quantitative metric tables.
 Eddy quad doesn't take more than 10 minutes to run in most cases.
 A successful *DWIQC* run will contain output from all three of these software packages.
 It is worth noting that *DWIQC* retains all generated output files from Prequal and Qsiprep and stores them under the file structure described `above <#process-expected-output>`_.

 *DWIQC* comes with CUDA 10.1 pre-compiled inside the respective qsiprep and prequal containers to unburden users from compiling specific CUDA versions.